Struct biodivine_lib_bdd::Bdd

 pub fn sat_clauses(&self) -> BddPathIterator<'_>ⓘNotable traits for BddPathIterator<'_>impl Iterator for BddPathIterator<'_> type Item = BddPartialValuation;

-Create an iterator that goes through all paths of this Bdd
+Create an iterator that goes through all paths of this Bdd.
+Each path is represented

-as a conjunctive clause in the form of BddPartialValuation
+as a conjunctive clause in the form of BddPartialValuation.

-can be then seen as a disjunction of these
+The whole formula represented by a Bdd can be then seen as a disjunction of these

 clauses/paths.